andycroll/andycroll.com/_posts/2017/2017-11-12-use-a-pull-request-template.markdown

 ## Why not?

-This feels like a no-brainer to me, it doesn't stop you deleting the pre-filled description and writing your own.
-I've never regretted it.
+This feels like a no-brainer to me.
+Having a template doesn’t stop you deleting the pre-filled headings and customising for specific pull requests.
+I’ve never regretted including one in a project.